-We’ll just use Amazon for an example.
+We’ll use Amazon as an example.

 Amazon wants as many people as they can to buy from them.

-So they offer a deal to bloggers (or anyone with a website) that if people go to Amazon and buy something that website will get a commission for the sale.
+So they offer a deal to bloggers (or anyone with a website) that if people go to Amazon and buy something, that website will get a commission for the sale.